Hark the Herald Angel Sing

 For instance, some thought they ought to go to the bank and borrow all the money they could borrow, buy more land and build all the buildings they needed immediately.
 But others felt that they shouldn’t borrow at all.
 Instead, they ought to wait and not build anything until they could pay cash for it.

 Some felt they were giving way too much to missions, and said that they were having a light house effect where they were sending the light off in the distance but it was dark at home.
-They wanted to use their money at home to meet needs in their community and to update the existing facilities or build new ones.
+They wanted to use their money at home to meet needs in their community.
 But others said, We’re not giving enough to missions.
 We need to give more!

 One person responded that the preacher didn’t preach enough on stewardship, and he ought to be encouraging the people to give more.
 Then two surveys later someone wrote, It doesn’t make any difference what the subject is, the preacher always talks about money.

-Now that wide diversity shouldn’t surprise us because we all have opinions on everything, even about church work.
+It shouldn’t surprise you that a church would have a lot of different ideas on what they should do.
+Everyone of us in this room has an opinion or a preference.
 The struggle comes in when our actions and attitudes about our opinions turn ugly as we strive to be the greatest in the Kingdom.
-We want our way and if that means you can’t have your way, that’s fine as long as I get what I want.
+We want our way, with no thought about you or your preference.
+I want to sing the songs I like, I want the temperature to be comfortable for me, I want to be fed the way I like to be fed.
 Eventually we get to the point that we draw lines in the sand, or choose sides and pretty soon we are in a full fledged church fuss.

 In our text today Paul mentions two women; both of them really committed Christian workers who have had a disagreement.
 Now remember that this is a letter to the whole church at Philippi.
-Paul has dealt with some very important matters, so why on earth, in the midst of such an important letter, does Paul stick in something so personal about two of the ladies in the congregation?
+Paul has dealt with some very important matters, so why on earth, in the midst of such an important letter, does Paul mention as personal as the argument these two ladies are having?
 Shouldn’t he have tried to solve this problem much more discreetly and privately?
-Why so publicly as to write about it in a letter that millions have read now for nearly 2,000 years?
+Why was it ok to talk about it publicly in a letter that millions have read now for nearly 2,000 years?

 Well, maybe it is because it is important that the church communicate to the world that we don’t handle disagreements the same way that the world handles them, we’re able to find common ground and agree to work in harmony with one another.
 I love what Paul does and what he doesn’t do.

 Instead, he encourages them to find common ground where they can agree.
-He says, I plead with (you) to agree with each other in the Lord.
-Paul also wrote in Romans 12:18, If it is possible, as far as it depends on you, live at peace with everyone."
+He says, I urge you to put aside your differences, agree, and work together in the Lord.
+Paul wrote to another church struggling with getting along: If it is possible, as far as it depends on you, live at peace with everyone.
+(Romans 12:18)

-There is something else that Paul does.
+What I love is not what Paul doesn’t do, but what he does.
 He appoints a third party to intervene.
 In verse 3 he’s called, faithful friend.
 We don’t know who he was, but whoever he was, he was a peacemaker.

 Next Paul talks about having peace within.